Essex Community Foundation

 Senior Staff

-Andy – Grants and Policy Director.
-Over 25 years' experience in charitable, public, and private sectors delivering mental health services, community engagement, and service improvement.
+Andy (Head of Programmes) – Over 25 years' experience in charitable, public, and private sectors delivering mental health services, community engagement, and service improvement.
 Responsible for grantmaking, public policy, and working with voluntary sector partners.

-Catherine – Finance and Operations Director.
-Leads on finances, investments, financial reporting, compliance, and HR functions.
+Catherine (Finance and Operations Director) – Leads on finances, investments, financial reporting, compliance, and HR functions.
 Services the Finance & Investment and Audit & Risk Committees.
+Holds the ICAEW Diploma in Charity Accounting (DChA).

 Board of Trustees